HenryLABFinalGrupo02/trabajofinal/README.md

 ### **Third Week**
 Data analysis and machine learning.
-You can see specific process documentation for Data Analysis [here]() You can see specific process documentation for Machine Learning [here]()
+You can see the full technical documentation [here](https://drive.google.com/file/d/1nJIAz3v5zExSsW-5DvSSKEEokM1GndQl/view?usp=sharing)
+You can see the online dashboard [here](http://34.102.67.22:8501/)

 ### **Last Week**
 Fine tuning of bugs and deployment.
-You can see the full deploy [here]()
+You can see the full technical documentation [here](https://drive.google.com/file/d/1nJIAz3v5zExSsW-5DvSSKEEokM1GndQl/view?usp=sharing)

 ## ** Video